-Monterey Institute Students enrolled in long or short term programs are required to have health insurance.
+MIIS Students enrolled in long or short-term programs are required to have health insurance.
 Read below for more detailed information.

 The MIIS Student Health Insurance Plan

-All students enrolled in 6 or more credit hours during the fall/spring terms or 4 or more credit hours during the summer term are required to have health insurance.
+Due to the experiential nature of our academic programs and for your personal health and wellbeing, we require all students enrolled in 6 or more credit hours during the fall/spring terms or 4 or more credit hours during the summer term to have health insurance.
 To meet the MIIS health insurance requirement, you must either:

-- Enroll in the Monterey Institute Student Health Insurance Plan offered through Wells Fargo Student Health Insurance (Click on "Find your school's plans" and search for the "Monterey Institute of International Studies"); or
+- Enroll in the MIIS Student Health Insurance Plan offered through Wells Fargo Student Health Insurance (see below for more information)

-- Waive out of the Student Health Insurance Plan by providing proof of existing health insurance.
-In the case of international students, government or socialized healthcare provided by your home countries is acceptable, provided that it includes coverage in the United States.
+- Waive out of the Student Health Insurance Plan by providing proof of existing health insurance that is comparable in coverage to our plan (including coverage for pregnancy, preventive and pre-existing conditions).
+In the case of international students, government or socialized healthcare provided by your home countries is acceptable, provided that it includes the appropriate coverage in the United States.

 Private Health Insurance

 Should you decide to opt-out of the MIIS Student Health Insurance plan, you still need to provide proof of health insurance.
 Students who are opting out of the MIIS insurance plan, but have not yet obtained private insurance must do so before 4:00pm on the first day of classes.
 The following are helpful links for obtaining private health insurance: